Photo Credit: Rollins Studio

 Philosophy of Music Education

-At the core of my teaching philosophy is a classroom environment which values diversity and inclusion, promotes creativity and free expression, and instills musical competency through scaffolded practice and Socratic questioning.
+At the core of my teaching philosophy is a classroom environment which values diversity and inclusion, promotes creativity and play, and instills musical competency through scaffolded practice and Socratic questioning.

 Each of these pillars are enacted through learning objectives which prioritize student autonomy and the acquisition of practical skills and experiences.
 My instructional pedigree maintains a record of valuing Western canonical works, as well as musical traditions outside of the canon such as American hip-hop, Indian Konnakol, and Javanese/Balinese Gamelan.
 Aside from the curriculum and repertoire, my students have collaborated with other art forms in performance, centering ideals of intersectionality and interdisciplinary learning.
 This has included disciplines such as world history, critical theory, visual art, and creative writing.
 As a result, my students conclude their music education equipped with the skills and knowledge needed to excel beyond the institution they are departing.